 Ironically, the premises the Museum of Communism occupies is modern and very spacious, a building that would never have been built under the communist system.

-With so many old communist sights now removed from the Prague streets, the Museum of Communism stands as an authoritative historical narrative of this 20th century phenomenon.
+With so many old communist sights now removed from the Prague streets, the museum stands as an authoritative historical narrative of this 20th century phenomenon.